Transforming lives with exceptional learning - aspiring beyond the expected

 Why not try some of these games at home ?

-We are currently looking at multiplication and division.
+Throughout the year we are always looking at multiplication and division.

 In year 3 you should know your 3, 4 and 8 times tables to go with your 2, 5 and 10 which you will have learned in KS1.